 - 4.1.2 Marine and freshwater water quality monitoring were conducted at the 9 and 6 designated monitoring stations respectively.
-The desalination plant commenced operation in December 2008. - 4.1.3 Monitoring of marine and freshwater locations was conducted on 2 occasions in April (3rd and 18th April 2009).
-The QA/QC results for laboratory testing in the reporting month are acceptable and summarised in Annex D. Rainstorm signal were hoisted on 16 and 25 April 2009 during the reporting month. - 4.1.4 As there is no water discharge from the Holes 5 / 6 through the drainage system during sampling except during rainstorm event, no water sample for F_Filter was collected during the reporting month.
+The desalination plant commenced operation in December 2008. - 4.1.3 Monitoring of marine and freshwater locations was conducted on 2 occasions in April and May (26th May and 10th June 2009).
+The QA/QC results for laboratory testing in the reporting month are acceptable and summarised in Annex D. Rainstorm signal were hoisted on 4th, 11th and 12th June 2009 during the reporting month.
+Water samples were taken on 4th and 10th June 2009. - 4.1.4 As there is no water discharge from the Holes 5 / 6 through the drainage system during sampling except during rainstorm event, no water sample for F_Filter was collected during the reporting month.
 Summary of fertilizer and pesticides applications are summarized in Annex E. - 4.1.5 Chemical applications were applied during the reporting month.
 They are approved pesticides listed in the turfgrass management plan in the final EIA report.